turingschool/curriculum-site/module1/lessons/file_io.md

 ### Practice

 1. On your own, try reading the file and creating magical pet objects.
-1. Head over to the "big repo" and find the `event_manager` directory.
-It can be found under `../mod-1-be-exercises/lessons/csv_files/event_manager`.
-Follow the instructions in the `exercise.md` file.
-The Readme will also provide some additional information.
+1. Head over to the [event_manager directory]((https://github.com/turingschool-examples/se-mod1-exercises/tree/main/lessons/csv_files/event_manager)) in your "big repo".
+Read through the overview in the README, then follow the instructions in the `exercise.md` file.
+This [Event Manager Lesson](https://curriculum.turing.edu/module1/projects/event_manager) will provide a more detailed walkthrough.